eclipse/kuksa.val/jwt/README.md

 # Databroker Example Tokens

+*NOTE: The tokens here are copies of the tokens stored in [kuksa-common](https://github.com/eclipse-kuksa/kuksa-common/tree/main/jwt)!*

 This directory contains example tokens for demo and test purposes for KUKSA.val Databroker.
 For more information on token format see [documentation](../doc/KUKSA.val_data_broker/authorization.md).